AnnaKowa1984/Portfolio/README.md

 # Portfolio

-My name is Anna Kowalska.
-For many years I worked as an emergency paramedic, developing my soft skills and teamwork skills in working with people, but at the same time always looking for a different idea – graduated engineering degree in Geodesy and Cartography, master’s degree in National Security, completed postgraduate studies as a Software tester for mobile and server applications.
-The subject of software testing has interested me very much, and I want to develop further in this direction, finally in testing automation.
-On this page I would like to share my experiences.
+For many years I worked as an emergency paramedic, developing my soft skills and teamwork skills working with people, and at the same time looking for best professional path for myself – graduated engineering degree in Geodesy and Cartography, master’s degree in National Security, completed postgraduate studies as a Software tester for mobile and server applications.
+I find the subject of software testing very interesting, and I want to develop further in this direction, ultimately in automation testing.
+In this page I would like to share my experiences.

+My projects
+Sample cases and test scenarios

 Tools
   - GIT